-Four Turkish soldiers killed, five wounded in Kurdish militant attack: governor's office
+Seven Turkish soldiers killed, three wounded in Kurdish militant attack: sources

-ANKARA (Reuters) - Four Turkish soldiers were killed and five others were wounded after a roadside bomb in the southeastern province of Batman was detonated by Kurdish militants, the local governor’s office said on Thursday.
+ANKARA (Reuters) - Seven Turkish soldiers were killed and three others were wounded after a roadside bomb in the southeastern province of Batman was detonated by Kurdish militants, security sources said on Thursday.

-In a statement, the governor’s office said Kurdistan Workers Party (PKK) militants detonated the an improvised explosive during the passage of a military convoy in the Gercus region of the province.
-It said an operation was launched to capture the perpetrators.
+Kurdistan Workers Party (PKK) militants detonated the improvised explosive during the passage of a military convoy in the Gercus region of the province, the local governor’s office said.
+An operation was launched to capture the perpetrators, it said.

 The PKK, considered a terrorist organization by the United States, Turkey and the European Union, has waged an insurgency against the state since the 1980s.
 Violence in the largely Kurdish southeast has escalated since the collapse of a ceasefire in 2015.